cultofmetatron/error-handling-with-observables/README.md

   .then((data) => something(data));

 ```
 If apiCall fails, it can recover by making a second attempt.
 There's a hidden advantage to this approach as well; one that improves on the original try catch semantics.

-The Promise is composable!
+The Promise is **composable**!

 The function catcher, takes a set of timeouts and a function that returns a promise.
 It then returns a function that calls the argument function such that for each element in timeouts, it will
 retry repeatedly after a delay finally letting the error through when all retries are exhausted.